harryreyesnieva/harryreyesnieva.github.io/about.md

 [Curriculum vitae \[PDF\]](/assets/docs/CV_HReyesNieva.pdf){:target="_blank" align="right"}
 [Google Scholar](https://scholar.google.com/citations?user=L58_1hAAAAAJ&hl=en){:target="_blank"}

-I'm a PhD student in the <a href="https://www.dbmi.columbia.edu/" target="_blank">Department of Biomedical Informatics</a> at <a href="https://www.columbia.edu/" target="_blank">Columbia University in the City of New York</a>, advised by Noémie Elhadad, PhD.
 My primary research area involves leveraging artificial intelligence to improve the quality and safety of patient care, support knowledge discovery in medicine, and promote health equity.
 Generally, my research interests concern developing and applying novel machine learning and natural language processing methods to examine and support clinical cognition and decision making; assess disease risk, presence, progression and treatment response; identify disease subtypes and biomarkers associated with important outcomes; and study the fairness, accountability, and transparency of intelligent systems in the health care setting.
 I am especially passionate about using and expanding the vast toolbox that statistical and computational learning offers to better understand and improve the health of underserved communities.
 My PhD is funded by the <a href="https://www.nlm.nih.gov/" target="_blank">National Library of Medicine</a> through a Biomedical Informatics and Data Science Research training grant (T15LM007079-28).

 Over the years, I have been very fortunate to have many [excellent mentors](/mentors).
 Before starting my PhD program, I held a number of positions at [Brigham and Women's Hospital](https://www.brighamandwomens.org){:target="_blank"} (BWH), <a href="https://hms.harvard.edu/" target="_blank">Harvard Medical School</a> (HMS), and the [Harvard T.H.
 Chan School of Public Health](https://www.hsph.harvard.edu/){:target="_blank"} (HSPH).
 While at BWH and HMS, I served on more than a dozen [research studies](/projects)  and would eventually develop my own projects with generous support from <a href="https://catalyst.harvard.edu/" target="_blank">Harvard Catalyst</a>, the Clinical and Translational Science Awards (CTSA) Program, funded by the <a href="https://ncats.nih.gov/" target="_blank">NIH National Center for Advancing Translational Sciences</a> (NCATS).